baselakasha/baselakasha/README.md

 💡 You can visit my portfolio: [https://www.baselakasha.com](https://www.baselakasha.com)

 ## About
-I am a self-taught programmer who relies on himself.
-I developed my skills using self-learning methods and by following online courses.
-I am the kind of person who takes initiative.
-My main focus is web development but I like to go into experiments and try things out as I like to learn and gain new skills.
+I am someone who thinks differently and critically.
+My passion for technology combined with my curiosity led me to learn to program.
+I continued developing my software development skills using self-learning methods, taking online courses and reading books.
+I like to try things out as I enjoy learning and gaining new skills.

 ## Get in touch